What is shared mobility?

-For now, users in Salt Lake have the choice of GREENbike and e-scooters from several companies: GREENbike | Spin | Lime
+Users in Salt Lake City have the choice of GREENbike bike share and e-scooters from two companies: Spin and Lime.

 How does it work?

 A shared mobility device is rented to the public from multiple locations within a city.
-To begin the rental process companies typically require users to download and app to unlock the device, or in the case of GreenBike, use a kiosk at a station.
+To begin the rental process, companies typically require users to download and app to unlock the device, or in the case of GREENbike, use a kiosk at a station.
 When finished with a trip on a dockless e-scooter, users should park the device anywhere between sidewalk and the curb – where you might see a bench or a trash can, but not blocking pedestrian walkways.

 How can you be a courteous user?